DFHack/dfhack/docs/Compile.rst

    choco install git
    choco install cmake
    choco install strawberryperl
-   choco install visualstudio2015community

-Note: strictly speaking, you do not need visual studio 2015, or any other visual studio release, but visual studio is recommended by these instructions.
-More advanced options are available to those who seek them.

-Alternative to chocolatey, you're also more than free to download and install manually.
+There are more dependencies to worry about depending on your intended environment, so read on.

 Manually [Fun!]
 ^^^^^^^^^^^^^^^
+Alternative to chocolatey, you're also more than free to download and install manually.

 * `Git for Windows <https://git-for-windows.github.io>`_
 * `CMake <https://cmake.org/download/>`_